Charming (film): Cast

-Additional voices are Mylissa Acevedo, Stephen Apostolina, David Cowgill, Holly Dorff, Moosie Drier, Jackie Gonneau, Stephanie Lemelin, Eric Lopez, Dallas Lovato, Edie Mirman, Michelle Ruff, Marilyn Valderramma, Jessica Kardos, and Shelly Shenoy.
+Additional voices are Mylissa Acevedo, Stephen Apostolina, David Cowgill, Holly Dorff, Moosie Drier, Jackie Gonneau, Stephanie Lemelin, Eric Lopez, Dallas Lovato, Edie Mirman, Michelle Ruff, Marilyn Valderrama, Jessica Kardos, and Shelly Shenoy.

 Production

 On September 18, 2014, it was announced that producers John H. Williams and Henry Skelsey's newly formed animated production company 3QU Media would be developing its first film, Charming, with Vanguard Animation, and in association with Cinesite.
 Ross Venokur directed the film based on his own script, and the film's budget would be under $20 million.
 The film has been in development at Vanguard Animation since 2011.

 On February 19, 2015, Demi Lovato was cast as the Lenore, the lead female role, and served as executive producer for the film's music soundtrack.
 On August 5, 2015, Avril Lavigne, Ashley Tisdale and G.E.M. joined the cast to voice Snow White, Cinderella and Sleeping Beauty, respectively.
 SC Films International will handle the international sales for the film.
-Wilmer Valderrama was cast as Prince Charming on September 16, 2015.
+Wilmer Valderrama was cast as Prince Charming and served as the film's executive producer on September 16, 2015.

 Production was done at the new animation studio Cinesite in August 2015 in Montreal.
 On June 28, 2017, it was reported that a newly launched distribution company, Smith Global Media, had acquired distribution rights to the film.